 Gathering and analyzing robust analytics is crucial here.
+Marketing consultants can help in gathering past data for analysis.
 Without data, it’s tough to know what’s working, what isn’t, and which opportunities have been overlooked.
-Understanding what your clients have done before will inform what you try in the future.
+Understanding what clients have done before will inform what they try in the future.

-Once you’ve taken a deep dive into the data, you can determine how to align future efforts with the business’s goals.
+After taking a deep dive into the data, marketing consultants can determine how to align future efforts with the business’s goals.

 Provide Feedback on Branding & Positioning

-Feedback is one of the services your clients need most.
-Likely, they’ve hired you because they want to expand their marketing efforts or aren’t sure why their strategies are falling flat.
-In either case, your feedback provides a roadmap to establishing a recognizable brand that appeals to the target audience through strategic campaigns.
+Feedback is one of the services clients need most.
+Likely, they’ve hired a consultant because they want to expand their marketing efforts or aren’t sure why their strategies are falling flat.
+In either case, feedback provides a roadmap to establishing a recognizable brand that appeals to the target audience through strategic campaigns.

 Plan & Implement Campaigns

-As you support your clients in crafting a sound marketing strategy, you’ll be expected to lead the planning and implementation of several campaigns under the new paradigm.
-This task teaches your client how to align advertising efforts with their business goals without pausing their marketing momentum.
+While crafting a sound marketing strategy, marketing consultants can expect to lead the planning and implementation of several campaigns under the new paradigm.
+This task teaches a client how to align advertising efforts with their business goals without pausing their marketing momentum.

 Train Marketing Department

-While you may work with some clients long-term, your role in most cases will either be temporary or change over time as your clients develop their own marketing expertise.
-To that end, one of your tasks will be identifying, training, and developing marketing experts across departments.
+While some clients are long-term, a marketing consultant’s role in most cases will either be temporary or change over time as their clients develop their own marketing expertise.
+To that end, one important task will be identifying, training, and developing in-house marketing experts across departments.

-You’ll either help your clients reorganize their companies to make room for a dedicated marketing department or establish marketing experts in each department who work with each other to foster interdepartmental collaboration to plan and implement various campaigns.
+Consultants either help their clients reorganize their companies to make room for a dedicated marketing department or establish marketing experts in each department who work with each other to foster interdepartmental collaboration to plan and implement various campaigns.